Itozee/1205-week9/README.md

 # Questions the data will answer

-I will build appropriate visuals for the problem set which specifically aims to address the following question.
+I will create targeted visualizations to address the following questions within the problem set

--- How does the country associated with my student ID (100871852) compare to the region it is apart of in terms of average fertility
+-- Bar chart showing how Swaziland (country associated with my student ID) is compared to its region(Sub-Sharan Africa) in terms of average fertility

+-- Bar chart showing how Swaziland (country associated with my student ID) is compared to its region(Sub-Sharan Africa) in terms of average Life expectancy

--- How does Life expectancy in the country associated with my student ID (100871852) change, decade to decade ?
+-- Line Chart showing how Life expectancy in Swaziland change from decade to decade ?

--- Any relationship between Life Expectancy and Fertility in the country associated with my student ID (100871852)?
+-- Scatterplot showing relationship between Life Expectancy and Fertility in Swaziland?

 # Tools